Start planning your cruise and book your excursions in Syracuse

 • Ragusa, Modica and Scicli

-Syracuse as a local with a walking tour.
-Make your way to the Old Market, where plenty of Sicilian food such as cannoli, granita and brioches can be tasted.
+Experience Syracuse as a local with a walking tour.
+Make your way to the Old Market, where you can taste plenty of Sicilian food such as cannoli, granita and brioche.
 Visit the ruins of the Temple of Apollo and then head to Corso Matteotti, the city’s most elegant shopping area.
 Syracuse is also home to stunning Cathedrals and the Abbey of Santa Lucia, home of a world-famous Caravaggio painting.
-To complete the tour board a nearby boat for an inspiring tour of the island of Ortygia, the historical heart of Syracuse, seeing it from the sea
+To complete the tour, board a nearby boat for an inspiring tour by sea of the island of Ortygia, the historical heart of Syracuse.